Skip to content

 The anti-permeability effect of VEGF inhibition is the primary effector, with the anti-inflammatory effect of IL-6 inhibition offering the potential for additional clinical benefits.

-The enhanced 50 mg/mL formulation of conjugated and unconjugated forms reflects 10 years of learnings of the ABC platform to maximize each patient’s efficacy and durability potential
+The enhanced 50 mg/mL formulation of conjugated and unconjugated forms reflects 10 years of learnings of the ABCD platform to maximize each patient’s efficacy and durability potential

 IL-6 levels are significantly elevated in eyes with retinal vascular disease and are implicated in anti-VEGF treatment resistance